captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## REBECCA:
 What’s this shadow about?
+---
+## REBECCA:
 I thought you and Ben sorted it all out?
 ---
 ## JOHN:
 We did.
+---
+## JOHN:
 He’s not very pleasant company but he is profoundly affective at getting what he wants.
+---
+## JOHN:
 So…the Jaggard book is stopped, but…
 ---
 ## REBECCA:
 What?
 Is this not good news?
 ---
 ## JOHN:
-Yes, but I don’t know if I can weather the constant storms to get this book done, and it looks like the waves won’t stop coming.
+Yes, but I don’t know if I can weather the constant storms to get this book done,
+---
+## JOHN:
+and it looks like the waves won’t stop coming.
+---
+## JOHN:
 It’s one thing after another, and I don’t know if I can do it.
 ---
 ## REBECCA:
 Of course you can, if anyone can, you can.
+---
+## REBECCA:
 Your sails are stronger than anyone’s.
 ---
 ## JOHN: